CommonAccord/Cmacc-Org/Doc/S/Sandbox/Helena/Message/Taxonomy.md

 Why.Renew.Ti=Renew our Contract

-Why.Renew.sec=To renew our contract, please send an email {Recipient.Email} as described below at least {Renew.AdvanceNotice.Period} before the end of the contract.
+Why.Renew.sec=To renew our contract, please send an email {Receiver.Email} as described below at least {Renew.AdvanceNotice.Period} before the end of the contract.

 Why.Renew.=[G/Z/ol/Base]